CiscoDevNet/terraform-provider-intersight/website/docs/r/workflow_task_definition.html.markdown

 This complex property has following sub-properties:
   + `additional_properties`:
 (Array with Maximum of one item) - Add additional properties in json format inside `jsonencode()` for this object.
-  + `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.The enum values provides the list of concrete types that can be instantiated from this abstract type.
+  + `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.
   + `external_meta`:(bool) When set to false the task definition can only be used by internal system workflows.
 When set to true then the task can be included in user defined workflows.
   + `input_definition`:(Array)
 This complex property has following sub-properties: